Peter2121/kts/README.md

 2. Removal of "registration codes" and nag screens (Done)
 3. Updating cryptlib (and any other dependent libraries) to a more recent version
 4. Adding proper installer/uninstaller
+5. Accepting pull requests for well-coded bug fixes and feature additions

 Legal Stuff Below: